Concerning copyrights, please contact:

 Reading samples: English, German

 Piia Biscuit moves with her mother, father, and their cat Loofah to a cosy wooden house on Poplar Alley.
 Her New Year’s wish is straightforward: to find many friends in their new home.
 And Piia will have no problem with that!
 House No. 5 is packed with colourful characters: from a chubby St. Bernard and a clever moth in the wardrobe to Jack from Canada, who loves bears more than anything else.

-Reading example: English, Finnish, German
+Reading samples: English, Finnish, German